agvxov/jeger/documentation/notes.md

 # Rationale
-now, as it turns out BF + Flex is unholy. bf ']' requires moving backwards one way or another.
+Now, as it turns out BF + Flex is unholy. bf ']' requires moving backwards one way or another.

-flex can in fact not do that in any documented way, theoretically it should be possible to fuck with the internal pointers using macros and constantly emptying the buffers, but that does not sound fun.
+Flex can, in fact, not do that in any documented way.
+Theoretically it should be possible to fuck with the internal pointers using macros and constantly emptying the buffers, but that does not sound fun.

 What does sound fun however, is writting a mini-flex which has only the most surface level features,
 BUT is fully hackable, embeded friedly with minimal memory requirements and a somewhat proper subset of flex.

 Another usage could be to scan unconventional info, for example command line arguments (without UB).

 # CLI
 [X] --output
 [X] --debug (dump tables)
-[ ] --trace
+[X] --trace
 [ ] --table=[static|switch]

 # Syntax